Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: BNS Simulations

 \subsubsection{Spectrograms}

-In Figure~\ref{fig:8}, the spectrograms of the GWs of the DD2-$\nu$ and SFHo-$\nu$ runs (see Ref.~\cite{Chaurasia:2018zhg} for details on the computation of the spectrograms) are presented in order to compare features of the post-merger GW signals with those reported in Ref.~\cite{Foucart:2015gaa}.
+In Figure~\ref{fig:8}, the spectrograms of the GWs of the DD2-$\nu$ and SFHo-$\nu$ runs (see \cite{Chaurasia:2018zhg} for details on the computation of the spectrograms) are presented in order to compare features of the post-merger GW signals with those reported in \cite{Foucart:2015gaa}.
 Our results are presented with respect to the retarded time $u$, given by

-where we choose $r_{\rm ext} = 600~M_\odot$ and $M = M^A + M^B$ is the total gravitational mass of the system.
+where we choose $r_{\rm ext} = 600~M_\odot$, and $M = M^A + M^B$ is the total gravitational mass of the system.
 As expected, we find that the NLS has little effect on the emitted GW signals, as can be seen in the similarity between the filled red contours (NLS simulations) and gray contour lines (simulations without NLS) of Figure~\ref{fig:8}.

-The SFHo spectrogram reproduces the same features as the one presented in Ref.~\cite{Foucart:2015gaa}.
-Among them are, the strongest peak during post-merger which is clearly visible at frequency 2.95~kHz, a frequency gap between $\approx$ [2.0, 2.7]~kHz.
-In relation with the DD2 spectrogram, it also reproduces the global features, with a gap between $\approx$ [2.0, 2.2]~kHz and a stronger peak at $\approx$ 2.4~kHz.
+The SFHo spectrogram reproduces the same features as the one presented in \cite{Foucart:2015gaa}.
+Among these features are the strongest peak during post-merger, which is clearly visible at frequency 2.95~kHz, and a frequency gap between $\approx$[2.0, 2.7]~kHz.
+In relation to the DD2 spectrogram, it also reproduces the global features, with a gap between $\approx$[2.0, 2.2]~kHz and a stronger peak at $\approx$2.4~kHz.